 The panel reminded our staff of the realities that people with mental health problems face, leading us to put these at the forefront of our work.
 This has contributed to the development of our three new strategic challenges and we are making a real commitment to target those who are in greatest need of Mind’s work.

 “Being involved in the panel has allowed me to voice my views and have them listened to.
 Drawing upon our experiences as members empowers us to be catalysts for change.
 I think it is important for Mind to understand and use the perspectives of people with lived experience to inform its future strategic focus."

 We learned how to successfully run a digital focus group on Zoom, and how to facilitate a session when you’re not all in the same room.
 Next time, we would definitely add more breaks.
 We only had three five minute breaks within the two and half hour calls, and this was not enough for participants to focus.

 We would add in more interactive activities e.g. polls on Zoom, because discussion after discussion can be tiring.
 We would also make more space to be comfortable with silence and sit through awkward pauses, so that there is more time for participants to speak.

-Those involved told us that they felt that they had contributed to Mind’s future plans, and defining the future of mental healthcare in England and Wales and found this hugely rewarding and empowering as people who care a lot about mental health, and often have not had the best experiences of mental health services or been listened to.
+Those involved told us that they felt they had contributed to Mind’s future plans, and defining the future of mental healthcare in England and Wales.
+They found this hugely rewarding and empowering as people who care a lot about mental health and who have often not had the best experience of mental health services or been listened to.
 They also told us that they found out more about mental health as a result of hearing others’ experiences on the call and found this very interesting.

 By the end of the year, participants will be able to say that they’ve advised on Mind’s strategic direction as a part of a group, providing them with great experience for their CVs.
 We paid the panel members for their engagement.
 This is a great way to show people that we really value them and want this to benefit them.